 The group aligned with al-Qaeda in the 2000s to retain relevance with high-profile attacks and improve recruiting [PDF] and fundraising, analysts say.
 Ayman al-Zawahiri, al-Qaeda's emir, who was at the time second in command, announced the union on September 11, 2006, and GSPC rebranded itself as AQIM the following January.

 The new name denoted the group's broadened aspirations, which after the merger included Western interests in addition to Algerian targets, analysts say.
-"Adopting the famous name may have enhanced AQIM's legitimacy among extremists and facilitated recruitment [PDF], while enabling al-Qaeda to burnish its international credentials and, potentially, access a region geographically close to Europe," writes Alexis Arieff, an analyst at the nonpartisan Congressional Research Service (CRS).
+"Adopting the famous name may have enhanced AQIM's legitimacy among extremists and facilitated recruitment [PDF], while enabling al-Qaeda to burnish its international credentials and, potentially, access a region geographically close to Europe," wrote Alexis Arieff, an analyst at the nonpartisan Congressional Research Service (CRS).

 That year, 2007, marked the high point for AQIM suicide attacks and other violent incidents in Algeria [PDF].
 In Algiers in December, AQIM simultaneously bombed the regional UN headquarters [PDF] and the Algerian Constitutional Court, together killing thirty-three.

 However, analysts say that recruitment suffered in response to the group's indiscriminate attacks on civilian targets and its new affiliation with the brutal tactics of al-Qaeda in Iraq.
-The al-Qaeda merger may have "discredited AQIM among Algerian Islamists focused on a domestic agenda and/or opposed to violence against civilians," Arieff writes.
+The al-Qaeda merger may have "discredited AQIM among Algerian Islamists focused on a domestic agenda and/or opposed to violence against civilians," Arieff wrote.

 What are its objectives?